outdoor market stalls

 If your POS lets you track cash sales at no extra charge, it means you can enter all your sales and have your reports about which items sell and which don’t all together in one place.
 That’s quite handy!

-I’ve explained how to calculate the cost per item in training videos available in my Facebook group, but the basic idea is to add up all the materials cost, your time to make each item, your profit margin, and your markup.
+The basic idea of calculating your cost per item is to add up all the materials cost, your time to make each item, your profit margin, and your markup.
 Once you’ve done that for each item, you can multiply by how many you sold of each to calculate the total cost for the products you sold at this particular market.

 In our example, we look at our Square report and find that we’ve sold: